yyong-brs/learn-kubernetes/chapter9.md

 This is just setting us up for the updates.
 You should now have a working app where you can add items and see the list.
 My output is shown in figure 9.14.

 ![图9.14](.\images\Figure9.14.png)

-​																	Figure 9.14	Running the to-do app with a gratuitous variety of controllers
+<center>图 9.14	Running the to-do app with a gratuitous variety of controllers</center>

 The first update is for the DaemonSet, where we’ll be rolling out a new version of the Nginx proxy image.
 DaemonSets run a single Pod on all (or some) of the nodes in the cluster, and with a rolling update, you have no surge option.
 During the update, nodes will never run two Pods, so this is always a delete-then-remove strategy.
 You can add the maxUnavailable setting to control how many nodes are updated in parallel, but if you take down multiple Pods, you’ll be running at reduced capacity until the replacements are ready.